hop4rt/zonframework/INSTALL.md

 --------------------

-If you would like to preview enhancements or bug fixes that have not yet been released, you can obtain the current development version of Zend Framework using one of the following methods:
+If you would like to preview enhancements or bug fixes that have not yet been released, you can obtain the current development version of ZOne Framework using one of the following methods:

 * Using a git client.
 Zend Framework is open source software, and